packagist/private-packagist-docs/docs/dependabot-for-private-packagist.md

 Replace the Composer URL `https://repo.packagist.com/acme/` with your organization's Composer URL on packagist.com.
 The example URL is for the organization named `acme`.

 To grant Dependabot access to the packages on Private Packagist, you need to provide the secret `PRIVATE_PACKAGIST_AUTH_TOKEN` to your GitHub repository.
-In Settings, under the section “Security,” there is a “Secrets and Variables” page for Dependabot.
+In _Settings_, under the section _Security_, there is a _Secrets and Variables_ page for Dependabot.

 ![Dependabot Secrets](/Resources/public/img/docs/articles/dependabot-secret.png)

-Now, on Private Packagist, create an authentication token with update access under “Settings” and “Authentication Tokens”.
+Now, on Private Packagist, create an authentication token with update access under _Settings_ and _Authentication Tokens_.
 Copy the secret token into the GitHub form.

 ## Troubleshooting

-To check if Dependabot is able to access your packages, navigate to “Insights” on your GitHub repository, then “Dependency Graph” and then activate the tab “Dependabot”.
+To check if Dependabot is able to access your packages, navigate to _Insights_ on your GitHub repository, then _Dependency Graph_ and then activate the tab _Dependabot_.

 ![Dependabot Insights](/Resources/public/img/docs/articles/dependabot-insights.png)

-There is a link “Recent update jobs”, that will show the last jobs from Dependabot and logs.
+There is a link _Recent update jobs_, that will show the last jobs from Dependabot and logs.
 The last job should be green now.

 ![Dependabot Jobs](/Resources/public/img/docs/articles/dependabot-jobs.png)